What is the vulva?

 What is the outlook for vulval itch?

 Vulval itch is usually a minor, short-lived nuisance.
-However, some women may suffer from vulval itch for years, and may only receive temporary relief from treatment.
+However, some women may suffer from a vulval itch for years, and may only receive temporary relief from treatment if not correctly diagnosed.